-For a given service instance, only one user, identified with the GVCID of the Virtual Channel, can use this service on a Virtual Channel.
+For a given service instance, only one user, identified with the GVCID of the Virtual Channel, can use this service on a Virtual Channel, and each VCF Service instance on a physical channel must utilize a unique GVCID value.
 Service data units from different users are not multiplexed together within one Virtual Channel.

-The Virtual Channel Frame Service transfers the independently created USLP Transfer Frames through a space link, together with USLP Transfer Frames created by the service provider itself.
+The Virtual Channel Frame Service transfers the independently created USLP Transfer Frames through a space link, possibly together with USLP Transfer Frames identified by other GVCID values created by the service provider itself.
 This service is made available to trusted users who are certified during the design process to ensure that the independently created protocol data units do not violate the operational integrity of the space link.
+Moreover, transfer frames provided by the VCF service user are partially formatted USLP Transfer Frames as defined in 3.2.6.

 Master Channel Frame Service